Iterable/iterable-swift-sdk/README.md

 allows users to read them at their convenience.
 The SDK provides a default user interface for the inbox, which can be customized to match your brand's styles.

-To learn more about Mobile Inbox, how to customize it, and events related to its usage, read:

 - [In-App Messages and Mobile Inbox](https://support.iterable.com/hc/articles/217517406)
 - [Sending In-App Messages](https://support.iterable.com/hc/articles/360034903151)
 - [Events for In-App Messages and Mobile Inbox](https://support.iterable.com/hc/articles/360038939972)